NVIDIA/NeMo/docs/source/core.rst

 NeMo uses `Hydra <https://hydra.cc/>`_ for configuring both NeMo models and the PyTorch Lightning Trainer.
 Depending on the domain and application, many different AI libraries will have to be configured to build the application.
-Hydra makes it easy to bring all of these libraries together so that each can be configured from .yaml or the Hydra CLI.
+Hydra makes it easy to bring all of these libraries together so that each can be configured from YAML or the Hydra CLI.

 .. note:: Every NeMo model has an example configuration file and a corresponding script that contains all configurations needed for training.